emullaney/emullaney.github.io/index.md

 This was a technical deep dive into TracPro which is a dashboard add-on to RapidPro which we custom designed for UNICEF at Caktus.
 RapidCon is a small invite-only conference for RapidPro developers hosted by UNICEF.
 I gave this talk in November 2016 at the second annual RapidCon.
 [My RapidCon Recap](https://www.caktusgroup.com/blog/2016/11/16/rapidcon-2016-rapidpro-developers-recap/)

 #### Raleigh Women in Tech Summit 2016: Staying a Woman in Tech
 I submitted, organized and spoke on this panel on October 1, 2016.
 [Staying a Woman in Tech Panel description](http://womenintechsummit.net/raleigh_session/staying-a-woman-in-tech/).
-Read more about the panel in [https://medium.com/@TWelsonRossman/staying-a-women-in-tech-a-moderators-view-6bbe93b3929d](the moderator's post on Medium).
+Read more about the panel in [the moderator's post on Medium](https://medium.com/@TWelsonRossman/staying-a-women-in-tech-a-moderators-view-6bbe93b3929d).

 #### PyData Carolinas 2016: Reach More People: SMS Data Collection with RapidPro
 We presented a RapidPro talk with a focus on data collection and on using RapidPro's API to create your own data visualizations.
 [PyData Carolinas Talk Recording](https://www.youtube.com/watch?v=aiJMjBq1Ork).